-Hello, my name is Kalli, I am a Chartered Counselling Psychologist, and I provide individual private Psychoanalytic Psychotherapy sessions, to young people, adults, and older adults.
+Hello, my name is Kalli, I am a Chartered Counselling Psychologist, and I provide individual private Psychoanalytic and Integrative Psychotherapy sessions, to young people, adults, and older adults.

 I offer a non-judgemental, safe and confidential space to speak and explore your thoughts and feelings, and understand yourself and your relationships better.
 In therapy you can find support and consider new ways to cope with difficult psychological states and external pressures.

-I have over ten years of experience working therapeutically with a variety of presenting issues, in different clinical settings, such as specialist NHS services, community counselling services, and private practice.
+I have over twelve years of experience working therapeutically with a variety of presenting issues, in different clinical settings, such as specialist NHS services, community counselling services, and private practice.

 Further to this, I am the Clinical Manager of WLM Highbury Counselling Centre (HCC), operating a low-cost, affordable clinic for longer-term counselling and psychotherapy.
-Since completing my Doctorate in Psychology (DPsych), I have been working as a visiting lecturer in Counselling Psychology Doctorate programs in London.
-I also volunteer at Bubble and Speak, a drop-in group for children under 4 years old and their parents/carers.
+Since completing my Doctorate in Counselling Psychology (DPsych), I have continued my professional training through studying Lacanian Psychoanalysis.
+I have worked as a visiting lecturer in Counselling Psychology Doctorate programs in London, and I also volunteer at Bubble and Speak, a drop-in group for children under 4 years old and their parents/carers.

 Please read below, if you'd like to learn more about my practice, and how therapy may be useful for you.
-My consulting rooms are in Brick Lane, and in Highbury Grove.
+My consulting rooms are in Brick Lane and in Finsbury Park.

 Training, qualifications & experience